-Cindy Sisson provides leadership for all the institution’s enrollment strategies by executing all admissions and retention policies, programs and services.
-Sisson establishes and directs all recruitment and admissions activities for residential and online programs, aligning them with the institution’s mission and values.
-Additionally, she oversees all financial aid and marketing services for Grace College and Seminary.
-Sisson also teaches in the Department of Behavioral Science and in the GOAL degree completion program.
+Dr. Mark Pohl provides leadership for all the institution’s enrollment strategies by executing all admissions policies, programs and services.
+Dr. Pohl establishes and directs all recruitment and admissions activities for residential programs, aligning them with the institution’s mission and values.
+Additionally, he oversees all financial aid services for Grace College and Seminary.

 Carrie A. Yocum, Ph.D.

 B.S. in Social Work, Manchester College; M.S.W., Andrews University; Ph.D. in Leadership, Andrews University

 Dr. Carrie Yocum assists in the overall academic administration of the institution with a focus on compliance, campus safety, technology and human resources.
 Dr. Yocum also serves as the Title IX Coordinator and the Chief of Staff, assisting the president on executive duties, special projects and initiatives to carry out the institution’s mission.

 B.S. in Communications and Biblical Studies, Grace College; M. A. in Global Leadership, Fuller Theological Seminary.